mjcconsulting/camelz4-prototype/docs/README-PKI.md

 ## DXC Analytics Platform Root CA

-This is a new CA I setup in 2020, in virtual machine within the DAP Core Account.
+This is a new CA I setup in 2020, in virtual machine within the CaMeLz Core Account.

 This was created via the OpenVPN easy-rsa program.

 This is an initial iteration to be used for testing.
-We need to re-create this within the DAP Management Account for more permanent use.
+We need to re-create this within the CaMeLz Management Account for more permanent use.

 ### Details
 #### Subject Name